12 Tips For Getting Out of a Reading Slump

 Reading challenges increase reading potential not only in the summertime but throughout the year.
 For many, a reward system for achieving reading goals is all that’s needed to get back into excellent habits.
 Many students do very well with the promise of reading badges or certificates.

 Turning the reading challenge into a group activity creates a sense of teamwork and support among students.
-Many educators find success offering special parties or field trips for reaching a group reading goal.
-Is there perhaps a local charity or community organization that's close to the hearts of the students?
+Many educators find success in offering special parties or field trips to reach a group reading goal.
+Is there a local charity or community organization that's close to the students' hearts?
 Many schools initiate reading challenges that benefit worthy causes, such as the school food pantry, which can be particularly motivating for older kids.

 8. Read a Few Pages of Different Books